 Peace with justice coordinators are assigned by every conference and act as primary coordinator of Peace with Justice resources, interpretation and advocacy.
 The coordinator links the local churches in the annual conference with the General Board of Church and Society Peace with Justice Ministries Program.
 Peace with justice coordinators meet annually for spiritual growth, empowerment and program resourcing.

-The current Peace with justice coordinator for the Great Plains Conference is Andrea Paret, a laywoman from First UMC in Norfolk, Nebraska.
+The current Peace with justice coordinator for the Great Plains Conference is Andrea Paret, a laywoman from St. Paul UMC in South Sioux City, Nebraska.